Kristina01111000/WordPressTheme/README.md

 		-> needed to fill in all missing text everywhere
 	- score card stuff(added sentence to monthly topics, need info on everything else)
 		- just an excel file i think? google doc?

+from the udemy class

+using filezilla as the server for wordpress, class uses mamp

+blank wp theme at underscores.me
+	 => much easier than writing it all out, can be edited

+is it worth making a theme when elementor exists

 To do: